letsencrypt/cp-cps/CPS.md

 ### 3.1.2 Need for names to be meaningful

-ISRG certificates include a "Subject" field which identifies the subject entity (i.e. organization or domain).
+ISRG certificates include a "Subject" field which identifies the subject entity (i.e. organization or FQDN).
 The subject entity is identified using a distinguished name.

 ISRG certificates include an "Issuer" field which identifies the issuing entity.
 The issuing entity is identified using a distinguished name.

 ### 3.1.3 Anonymity or pseudonymity of Subscribers

-Subscribers are not identified in DV certificates, which have subject fields identifying only domain names (not people or organizations).
+Subscribers are not identified in DV certificates, which have subject fields identifying only FQDNs (not people or organizations).
 Relying Parties should consider DV certificate Subscribers to be anonymous.

 ### 3.1.4 Rules for interpreting various name forms